Phone number: 404-370-4100

 The City of Decatur receives all property assessments from the DeKalb County Board of Tax Assessors.
 If you feel your appraised value is incorrect, you may contact the DeKalb County Tax Assessor's Office at 404-371-0841 or visit the website at www.co.dekalb.ga.us/propappr.

 If the assessed value of your property has been appealed to the DeKalb County Board of Tax Assessors, it will be noted on the face of the tax bill.
-Properties currently under appeal are billed at eighty-five percent (85%) of their proposed assessed value.
+Properties currently under appeal are billed at a temporary value, which is often eighty-five percent of the proposed assessed value but can vary according to state law.
 Depending on the final determination of the assessed value of the property, you will receive either a bill for additional taxes due or a refund for overpayment.
 You are still responsible for paying the full amount shown on your bill by the payment deadline.

 Checks should be made payable to the City Of Decatur and mailed to the following address postmarked no later than the payment deadline.
 Please include your property ID, tax year, and phone number on the check.